 If an RDP is granted, the recipient can drive on a limited basis.

-Please contact the legal team at Sabuco, Beck, Hansen, Massino, & Pollack, P.C. by calling 815-730-8860 to speak with an experienced Romeoville DUI attorney who can evaluate your case and explain your legal options.
+Please contact the legal team at Sabuco Beck, P.C. by calling 815-730-8860 to speak with an experienced Romeoville DUI attorney who can evaluate your case and explain your legal options.